Updates on cases, laws, and other topics of interest to local governments

 • Completed numerous comprehensive rewrites of zoning, subdivision, sign, and other development regulations.

-• Advising communities on day-to-day legal issues relating to ethics, meeting procedures, and local records laws, including preparation of administrative policies relating to FOIA, social media, personnel, and zoning hearings.
+• Advising communities on day-to-day legal issues relating to ethics, meeting procedures, and local records laws, including preparation of administrative policies relating to FOIA, personnel, and zoning hearings.

 Julie has published on a variety of land use and government issues, including a land use casebook, a book on development agreements, and numerous chapters and articles on architectural design, annexation and subdivisions, social media, and regulating distressed properties.
 She is a frequent speaker at local and national conferences on housing and the economy, sunshine laws, ethics, zoning procedures, and various land use issues.
-She co-authored the book "Development by Agreement: A Toolbook for Land Developers and Local Governments," published by the ABA in 2012, and Local Governments and Social Media: Navigating the New Public Square, published by the ABA in 2013.
+She co-authored the book "Development by Agreement: A Toolbook for Land Developers and Local Governments" and Local Governments and Social Media: Navigating the New Public Square (second edition forthcoming).
+She also co-authored the two-volume treatise "Handling the Land Use Case," which is updated on an annual basis.

-Julie is a member of the American Bar Association (Chair of the Land Use Committee), the American Planning Association (Amicus Committee and Planning and Law Division), and Commercial Real Estate Executive Women of Chicago (CREW).
+Julie is a member of the American Bar Association and the American Planning Association (Amicus Committee and Planning and Law Division).
 She is admitted to practice in the Illinois state courts, Northern District of Illinois, and the United States Circuit Court of Appeals for the Ninth Circuit.

 Prior to her law career, Julie served for eight years (active and reserves) in the United States Army, Military Intelligence Branch, as a Korean cryptologic-linguist.